shipcod3/ble-fuzzingv2/README.md

 ### (V1) Pairing key size reduction
-[Antonioli et al.](https://dl.acm.org/doi/10.1145/3394497) showed that the possibility of key downgrades enables the exploit of KNOB attacks.
+[Antonioli et al.](https://dl.acm.org/doi/10.1145/3394497) showed that the possibility of key downgrades enables the exploitation of KNOB attacks.

 Execution of exploit: